TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-11-09-insecure-deserialization-and-confusion-attacks-in-cpp.md

 Ownership Confusion is realized when an ownership model is violated at runtime.^[One can argue this is a gimmick for heap corruption, but there is a subtle difference. :P I use "ownership confusion" because I think "heap corruption" describes the situation inaccurately.
 Let me reword that: heap corruption *is the impact* (or perhaps more accurately, an *intermediate primitive*?), but the *attack itself* targets memory/lifetime assumptions and doesn't *directly* target the heap.
 Ultimately, this is a confusion attack on lifetime semantics.]
 For instance, pointers with a unique ownership model are instead shared, which may lead to heap corruption vulnerabilities such as double-free or use-after-free (UAF).
 These open the door to further exploitation, potentially leading to {% abbr "ACE", "Arbitrary Code Execution" %}.

+{% image "assets/deserialization_diagram_ownership_confusion.png", "jw-60 alpha-imgv", "" %}

+Conditions:
+1. Deserialize multiple objects of type `unique_ptr<A>` (or of similar semantics), internally pointing to the same memory.

-{% image "assets/deserialization_diagram_ownership_confusion.png", "jw-80 alpha-imgv", "" %}
+{% image "assets/deserialization_diagram_double_free_primitive.png", "jw-80 alpha-imgv", "" %}

-The root cause is that Boost Serialization allows the `object_id` property for pretty much *anything*, but it's especially dangerous when pointers are mixed in.
-But the headaches don't end there.
-Boost Serialization also supports raw pointers which are nefarious for their ambiguous lifetime semantics.

-If the unique pointers are part of a container, it could easily lead to double-free.
+Normally, only one unique pointer should own a resource.
+(The resource's owner is *unique*.)
+But when multiple unique pointers hold the same object, that object will be freed multiple times!
+One scenario where this could be more easily exploited is with a container of unique pointers such as `vector<unique_ptr<T>>`.

 ```cpp
 {